Active imagination: Rudolf Steiner

 Rudolf Steiner suggested cultivating imaginative consciousness through meditative contemplation of texts, objects, or images.
 The resulting imaginal cognition he believed to be an initial step on a path leading from rational consciousness toward ever-deeper spiritual experience.

 The steps following Imagination he termed Inspiration and Intuition.
 In Inspiration, a meditant clears away all personal content, including even the consciously chosen content of a symbolic form, while maintaining the activity of imagination itself, thus becoming able to perceive the imaginal realm from which this activity stems.
 In the next step, Intuition, the meditant leverages the connection to the imaginal or angelic realm established via the cognitive imagination while releasing the images mediated via this connection.
 By ceasing the activity of imaginative consciousness while allowing one's awareness to remain in contact with the archetypal realm, the possibility opens up for an awareness deeper than the imaginal to be conveyed to the open soul by the mediating agents of this realm.

 Islamic tradition

-Islamic philosophy is the imaginal realm known as Alam al-Mithal, the imaginal world.
+In Islamic philosophy the imaginal realm is known as Alam al-Mithal.
 According to Avicenna, the imagination mediated between, and thus unified, human reason and divine being.
 This mediating quality manifested in two directions: on the one hand, reason, rising above itself, could attain to the level of active imagination, an activity shared with the lower divine beings.
 On the other hand, to manifest the concrete forms of the world, divinity created a range of intermediate beings, the angelic co-creators of the universe.
 According to philosophers of this tradition, the trained imagination can access a "nonspatial fabric" which mediates between the empirical/sensory and the cognitional/spiritual realms.

 Through Averroes, mainstream Islamic philosophy lost its relationship to the active imagination.
 The Sufi movement, as exemplified by Ibn Arabi, continued to explore contemplative approaches to the imaginal realm.